 Potassium is an electrolyte.
 Electrolytes become ions when they’re in a solution, and they conduct electricity.
 Our cells and organs require electrolytes to function normally.

 A potassium test is performed as a simple blood test and carries few risks or side effects.
-The blood sample drawn by your healthcare provider will be sent to a laboratory for analysis, and your doctor will review the results with you.
+The blood sample drawn will be sent to a laboratory for analysis.
+Your doctor will review the results with you.

 - checking for or monitoring an electrolyte imbalance

 - monitoring certain medications that affect potassium levels, particularly diuretics, heart medications, and high blood pressure medications

 - diagnosing heart problems and high blood pressure